Eliteyyy001/Team-CollaborativeWebsite/README.md

 **Inventory Backend**
 - _Cannot be used till this is connected to a php and html file (incomplete)_

+**Sales Backend**
+- Add products to cart via the POS interface.
+- Click the checkout button to complete a sale.
+- Upon checkout:
+  - A new record is created in the `Sale` table.
+  - Corresponding records are created in the `SaleItem` table.
+  - Product inventory is automatically deducted.
+  - Inventory movement is logged.
+- View completed sales in the sales.php page.
+- Select a sale to view its line items including product, quantity, and price in sale_detail.php page.

   ## Setup Steps